hicsail/intern-assessment-/.github/PULL_REQUEST_TEMPLATE.md

 5. What would you like to add or improve in this project?
+- Add due dates to task
+- Add task description to tasks
+- Mark todos in the completed list to uncompleted

 6. What is your feedback on this project?